 Morning and afternoon game drives through the park also give you an opportunity to see leopard, hyena, warthog, grazing herds of zebra, and a wide variety of antelope, including the Ugandan kob, bushbuck, reedbuck and topi.

 One of the highlights is taking a trip to the Kyambura Gorge, in the far east of the park, to track chimpanzees on foot.
 Around 20 of them reside here, and while sightings aren’t guaranteed, your guide will know the best places to look.
 You can usually hear the howls of chimpanzees echoing through the trees before you see them.
 Once you come across them, you can spend an hour watching them swing from branches, munching on leaves and grooming each other.

 The best places to see wildlife in the park are around the lakes, streams and rivers.
 While you can explore the banks on game drives, morning and afternoon boat safaris give you a closer viewpoint.

 As you drift along the Kazinga Channel with a local guide, you might see the eyes and snouts of hippo poking out of the water.
-Elephant, Uganda kob, buffalo and zebra often line the banks, quenching their thirst.
+Elephant, Ugandan kob, buffalo and zebra often line the banks, quenching their thirst.
 Crocodiles and water monitor lizards bask on the banks.
 And, everywhere you look are birds of all shades and sizes (there are more than 600 species in the park), from yellow-billed storks, pelicans and water thick-knees, to fish eagles, African skimmers and plovers.